Desecularization: Changes in religious share of world population

-Church membership in the United States
+United States

+The United States was long seen as an exception to the secularization thesis as it applied to the developed world.
+Pew Research Center estimated that the share of religiously unaffiliated Americans had increased from 5% in 1972 to 30% in 2022, rising rapidly since 2005, and predicted that in the "most plausible" scenario this would increase to 42% by 2050.
+In 2024, Pew found that 69% of the "nones" (the religiously unaffiliated) believe in God or a higher power.
+According to Gallup, belief in God decreased from 98% in 1967, to 81% in 2022.
+For those aged 18–29, it was 68%.
+In 2023, Pew found that 54% of Americans believe in God "as described in the Bible", 34% in "a higher power/spiritual force", and 10% in neither.

-Finke and Stark state that church adherence in the U.S. from 1776 to 2000 has increased from an estimated 17% to 62% of the population.
-They argue that the religious landscape in the 20th and 21st centuries only appear to be fading in significance because traditional routes of religious worship are being replaced by new wave religiosity.
-Finally, they claim that populations in the modern world are moving away from traditional or established denominations such as Catholicism and participating in religious affairs in a more individualized sense.
-For example, Finke and Stark argue that the colonial period was not as religious as once thought, using church membership as an indicator of religiosity.
+Roger Finke and Rodney Stark state that church adherence in the U.S. increased from 1776 to 2000, from an estimated 17% to 62% of the population.
+Finke and Stark argue that the religious landscape in the 20th and 21st centuries only appear to be fading in significance because traditional routes of religious worship are being replaced by new wave religiosity.
+They claim that populations in the modern world are moving away from traditional or established denominations such as Catholicism and participating in religious affairs in a more individualized sense.
+For example, they argue that the colonial period was not as religious as once thought, using church membership as an indicator of religiosity.
 Instead they suggest that the onset of globalization and religious pluralism is responsible for a higher proportion of church involvement when compared with the monolithic, traditional histories of the mainstream churches.

+According to Gallup, church membership has fallen to 47% by 2020.

-Orthodox Christianity in Russia
+Russia

-Christopher Marsh explains the secularization in Russia before the collapse of the Soviet Union, stating that the regime was underscored by “scientific atheism,” which was ultimately manifested in the persecution of religious clergy in Russia throughout the duration of the regime.
+Christopher Marsh explains the secularization in Russia before the collapse of the Soviet Union, stating that the regime was underscored by "scientific atheism," which was ultimately manifested in the persecution of religious clergy in Russia throughout the duration of the regime.
 This secularization was indicated in the surveys conducted between 1981 and 1990, that showed a sharp decline in religious and supernatural beliefs, particularly in young people.
-In Lambert's study, 12 variables were used in the survey to denote religiosity, which included propensity to pray, belief in an afterlife etc. Furthermore, in a study conducted by Evans and Northmore-Ball, 80 percent of individuals claimed to be Russian Orthodox in 2007, with only half of the population doing the same in 1993, immediately after the collapse of the Soviet Union.
+In Lambert's study, 12 variables were used in the survey to denote religiosity, which included propensity to pray, belief in an afterlife, etc. Furthermore, in a study conducted by Evans and Northmore-Ball, 80 percent of individuals claimed to be Russian Orthodox in 2007, with only half of the population doing the same in 1993, immediately after the collapse of the Soviet Union.
 Both Berger and Karpov use this evidence to bolster their accounts of desecularization in the present.

-Evangelicalism in Russia

 A large number of missionaries presently operating in Russia are from Protestant denominations.
 According to a survey conducted at the end of 2013, 2% of surveyed Russians identify as Protestants or another branch of Christianity.

-Religious resurgence in France

-France has Europe's second largest Immigrant Muslim population.

-Desecularization in Germany

-On March 17, 2014, the news website Deutsche Welle reported that evangelical Christianity has doubled in Germany in the last 10 years.

-Germany has the largest immigrant community of Muslims in Europe.